Angel City Derby: WFTDA competition

 In 2018, Angel City qualified for WFTDA Playoffs in A Coruña, Spain where they took the bronze medal with a 174–146 victory over Rainy City Roller Derby.
 At WFTDA Championships in New Orleans, Angel City won their opening game against Jacksonville before losing to Victoria in the quarterfinals, and ended their weekend with a consolation round victory over Montreal, 199–118.

 In 2019, Angel City maintained the #7 spot for much of the season, sending the Hollywood Scarlets to the WFTDA playoffs as a second seed at Winston-Salem, NC in September 2019.
 They secured victory in their first game against Bear City from Berlin, Germany, 268–76.
 The semi-final saw them re-match Rainy City Roller Derby after almost exactly a year, doubling their margin of victory with a final score of 162-106 and securing their spot in the finals.
 The final game, as seeding would predict, was against the #1 seed Texas Rollergirls (#6 in the world).
 The Scarlets played a low-scoring, physical game against the Texecutioners, securing their gold medal with a final score of 120–73.
 A series of team injuries in the post-season would influence their bumpy road to Championships in Montreal, November 13–15, 2019.
 They faced old rivals Victorian Roller Derby League, and Denver Roller Derby, both of whom defeated the Scarlets.

-Angel City enters the 2020 season ranked #7 in the world by WFTDA.
+Angel City entered the 2020 season ranked #7 in the world by WFTDA.
+Shortly after 2020 season tryouts, the COVID-19 pandemic shut down the league.

+Angel City began to reassemble training sessions in mid-2022, with an eye toward a 2023 competitive season.
+Simultaneously, the WFTDA shifted the Playoffs and Championship season structure to a 2-year cycle, with gameplay counting toward a November 2024 Championship.

+The Hollywood Scarlets made a successful run in the West Region, defeating Calgary and Rose City Axles of Annihilation to qualify for a spot at Global Championships for an 8th consecutive time.
+At the 2024 Global Championships in Portland, OR November 1-3, the Scarlets defeated Toulouse Roller Derby in the first round 171-127.
+They went on to narrowly lose to Arch Rival Roller Derby (130-151), who would move on to the Championship game against the Rose City Rollers.

+Angel City enters the 2025-2026 season ranked #5.